 **Brown lentils take about 20-30 minutes to cook, green or French lentils take closer to 45 minutes to cook.

-A little dollop of sour cream is SO GOOD on this soup.
+A little dollop of sour cream is SO GOOD on this Chunky Lentil and Vegetable Soup.

 Step by Step Photos

 Mince two cloves of garlic and dice one onion.
-Cook both in a large pot with 2 Tbsp olive oil over medium heat until softened.
-I returned home from the store to find that I had actually used my last onion a few days ago, so I had to sub 1/2 tsp of onion powder.
-If you don’t like chunks of onion, you can go this route.
+Sauté both in a large pot with 2 Tbsp olive oil over medium heat until the onions have softened.

-Once the carrots and celery have cooked a few minutes, add 1 cup dry brown lentils, 1 (15 oz.) can black beans (drained), 1 tsp cumin, 1 tsp oregano, 1/2 tsp smoked paprika, 1/4 tsp cayenne pepper, and some freshly ground black pepper (about 10-15 cranks of a pepper mill).
+Once the carrots and celery have cooked a few minutes, add 1 cup dry brown lentils, one 15 oz. can black beans (drained), one 15oz. can diced tomatoes (with juices), 1 tsp cumin, 1 tsp oregano, 1/2 tsp smoked paprika, 1/4 tsp cayenne pepper, and some freshly ground black pepper (about 10-15 cranks of a pepper mill).
 Stir to combine.

 And 4 cups of vegetable broth.
 Stir well.
 Increase the heat to medium-high and let it come up to a boil.
 When it reaches a boil, turn the heat down to low, place a lid on top, and let it simmer for 30 minutes.